Al-ttaeeA/research/README.md

 The results are used to explore structural differences between parent rules and their impact on periodicity.

+### 4. `CCR2Construction.java`
+A program that constructs a sequence using the concatenation tree framework and the CCR2 parent rule, then it checks if the sequence is actually a DB sequence or not

+This construction algorithm is the culmination of the first step of this research project, as it applies the concatenation tree framework on CCR2 function.

+2 more programs will be created using CCR1 and CCR3 parent rules respectively.

 ## What This Repository Is (and Is Not)
 - ✔ A research and experimentation toolkit
 - ✔ Focused on theoretical computer science and discrete mathematics